Connecting 3-manifold triangulations with unimodal sequences of elementary moves: Experimental results

 \section{Experimental results}

-As discussed in the introduction, when verifying that two triangulations are indeed homeomorphic, in practice we often need to resort to a blind search for a sequence of Pachner moves.
-Therefore one reason to be interested in monotonic and semi-monotonic sequences is to allow us to perform a more targeted search.
-In this section, we compare these ``blind'' and ``targeted'' approaches by testing how efficiently they find sequences connecting pairs of minimal triangulations of the same 3-manifold.
-Here, a \textbf{minimal triangulation} of a 3-manifold $\mathcal{M}$ means a triangulation of $\mathcal{M}$ with the smallest possible number of tetrahedra.
+As discussed in Section~\ref{subsec:introMoves}, when verifying that two triangulations are indeed homeomorphic, in practice we often need to resort to a blind search for a sequence of Pachner moves.
+Thus, one reason to be interested in unimodal sequences is to allow us to perform a more targeted search.
+In this section, we compare these ``blind'' and ``targeted'' approaches by testing how efficiently they find sequences connecting pairs of minimal triangulations of the same $3$-manifold.
+Here, a \textbf{minimal triangulation} of a $3$-manifold $\mathcal{M}$ means a triangulation of $\mathcal{M}$ with the smallest possible number of tetrahedra.

-Our experimental data set is the census of all minimal triangulations of closed irreducible 3-manifolds with $n \leq 11$ tetrahedra \cite{burton11-genus}.
-We use only manifolds with more than one minimal triangulation; in the orientable case we also restrict ourselves to $n \geq 3$ (to avoid special cases) and $n \leq 10$ (to keep the experiments feasible).
-The resulting data set contains 2\,628 orientable and 356 non-orientable manifolds, with 17\,027 minimal triangulations in total.
+Our experimental data set is the census of all minimal triangulations of closed irreducible $3$-manifolds with $n \leq 11$ tetrahedra~\cite{Burton2011ISSAC}.
+We use only manifolds with more than one minimal triangulation; in the orientable case, we also restrict ourselves to $n \geq 3$ (to avoid special cases) and $n \leq 10$ (to keep the experiments feasible).
+The resulting data set contains 2\,628 orientable and 356 non-orientable $3$-manifolds, with 17\,027 minimal triangulations in total.

-For each manifold, we attempt to connect all of its minimal triangulations with Pachner moves using three algorithms: a blind search, a monotonic search, and a semi-monotonic search.
-The blind search attempts all possible sequences of 2-3 and 3-2 moves that never exceed $n+h$ tetrahedra, for increasing values of $h$.
-The monotonic search considers all sequences of $h$ 2-3 moves up from each minimal triangulation, for increasing values of $h$, until these sequences meet at some common triangulation(s).
-The semi-monotonic search is similar, except that after each individual 2-3 move it then attempts to connect with other increasing 2-3 paths using all possible sequences of 2-0 moves.
+For each such $3$-manifold, we attempt to connect all of its minimal triangulations with Pachner moves using three algorithms: \begin{itemize} \item To find unstructured sequences of Pachner moves, we use a \textbf{blind search} that attempts all possible sequences of 2-3 and 3-2 moves that never exceed $n+h$ tetrahedra, for increasing values of $h$. \item To find unimodal sequences of 2-3 and 3-2 moves, we use a more targeted \textbf{unimodal search} that only considers all sequences of $h$ 2-3 moves up from each minimal triangulation, for increasing values of $h$, until these sequences meet at some common triangulation(s). \item To find unimodal sequences of 2-3 and 2-0 moves, we use an \textbf{augmented unimodal search} that is similar to the unimodal search, except that after each individual 2-3 move, we also attempt to connect with other increasing 2-3 paths using all possible sequences of 2-0 moves. \end{itemize}